-Conducting a "campaign of silence" toward a fellow student, staff member, or other person associated with the District by refusing to have any form of social inter-
+Conducting a "campaign of silence" toward a fellow student, staff member, or other person associated with the District by refusing to have any form of social interaction with the person.

 C. Physical:

 Any intimidating or disparaging action such as hitting, hissing, or spitting on the person.